MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-manage-eventstream-destinations.md

 To add a destination to an eventstream, you need the following prerequisites:

 - Access to the Fabric **premium workspace** where the eventstream is located with **Contributor** or higher permissions.
-- For an Eventhouse, Lakehouse, or Activator destination, access to the **premium workspace** where the destination is located with **Contributor** or higher permissions.
+- For an Eventhouse, Lakehouse, or Fabric Activator destination, access to the **premium workspace** where the destination is located with **Contributor** or higher permissions.

 ## Supported destinations